imindMan/PocketClock/README.md

 # PocketClock

-🕖🕖A pocket clock - make your life more convenient 🕖🕖<br>
+🕖🕖The pocket clock - make your life more convenient 🕖🕖<br>

 Pretty simple GUI Clock project using tkinter.
 The idea behind this project is inspired by the "Alarm & Clock" in Windows 10 💻. <br>
 Some more features are in this project, that is: